-Noble Food & Pursuits, the restaurant group behind Rooster’s Wood-Fired Grill, Noble Smoke, Bossy Beulah’s, Copain, and The King’s Kitchen, helmed by Chef Jim Noble, announced that it has shifted its focus from “food” to “pursuits,” in an increased effort to feed the underserved and homeless populations in Charlotte amid COVID-19 crisis.
+Noble Food & Pursuits is the restaurant group behind Rooster’s Wood-Fired Grill, Noble Smoke, Bossy Beulah’s, Copain, and The King’s Kitchen.
+It is helmed by Chef Jim Noble, who announced that it has shifted its focus from “food” to “pursuits.”
+They are doing this in an increased effort to feed the underserved and homeless populations in Charlotte amid COVID-19 crisis.

 Explains Chef Noble, owner and founder of Noble Food & Pursuits, “We chose our name so that we could always keep our dual focus right in front of us.
 Our team takes great pride and finds real joy in serving guests at our restaurants.
 But our most important pursuit has always been helping those less fortunate in the community.”

 The organization aims to provide high-quality, well-balanced meals to those in need.
 It requires an average of $7 per meal in order to do so.
 Through the ongoing efforts of King’s Kitchen and the Charlotte-Mecklenburg Dream Center, it is already serving 600 of these each day.
 It is hoping that increased donations will enable them to serve upwards of 2,000 meals per day.

 The tax-deductible donations, which can be made online, will be used to provide meals to young children, teenagers, adults, families, and the elderly.
 Because many other community groups are serving breakfast and lunch, Noble Food & Pursuits has chosen to focus primarily on meals at dinnertime to fill that critical gap.
 Staff and volunteers deliver these meals directly to those in need, eliminating the need for recipients to travel in order to eat.